-While walking along the corner of a common street, on our way back to our place, I was reflecting on these words I heard from students.
-I was with my best friend who is also a teacher.
-We were laughing because we can totally relate to the teachers who were not able to distribute yet the learning modules because coming up with one, creating a learning material is very challenging and time-consuming.
+While walking along the corner of a typical street on our way back to our place, I reflected on the words I heard from students.
+I was with my best friend, who is also a teacher.
+We laughed because we could relate to the teachers who could not distribute the learning modules yet.
+After all, coming up with one and creating a learning material is challenging and time-consuming.

-It was funny, but something is pinching my heart.
+It was funny, but something was pinching my heart.

-WE ARE IN THIS TOGETHER and so, here we are, WE ARE ALL STRUGGLING.
+WE ARE IN THIS TOGETHER, so here we are ALL STRUGGLING.

-I always try to be POSITIVE during these negative times.
-With loads of works to accomplish as a teacher, I always take them as learning opportunities.
-As a student finishing my postgraduate studies, I always inject into my system any sort of positivity just to keep myself pushing and fighting in realizing my dreams.
+I always try to be POSITIVE during these adverse times.
+With loads of work to accomplish as a teacher, I always take them as learning opportunities.
+As a student finishing my postgraduate studies, I always inject into my system any sort of positivity to keep myself pushing and fighting to realize my dreams.

-Every day and every night are planning and experimenting sessions on HOW TO MAKE THINGS WORK in this new set-up, in this new normal, in this chaotic process of teaching and learning.
+Every day and every night are planning and experimenting sessions on HOW TO MAKE THINGS WORK in this new set-up, in this new normal, and in this chaotic teaching and learning process.

 I always try to be STILL because taming my emotions can be very helpful, especially when negative ones are here and there, thrown by social media posts, ranting students, complaining colleagues, and crawling Internet connection.

 How do we deal with all these challenges when the heart that can pump us all relies on our digital competency?
-And this is not a one-lane road because both teachers and students should exhaust all our efforts if we wanted to get to our destination.
+And this is not a one-lane road because teachers and students should exhaust all their efforts to reach their destination.

 Yet, giving up should not be part of the option.